guilherme/posterous-ruby/README.md

 # What is posterous-ruby ?
 Posterous-ruby it's an implementation of Posterous API 2.0 on api, that make easy to retrieve and post informations on posterous.

+# Observation
+This gem is made by principle just learning, so it's currently experimental.

 # TODO:

 1. Posts (Read/Create/Destroy)